VoidbornGames/VoidbornGames/README.md

 ---

-I am a software engineer with a strong focus on server infrastructure, and application architecture.
+I am a software engineer with a strong focus on server infrastructure and application architecture.
 My work spans from low‑level performance optimisation to designing scalable distributed systems.
 I prioritise scaling the internal mechanics of the systems I build, not merely achieving functional correctness, but ensuring robustness, efficiency, and maintainability under real‑world loads.

 ## Core Competencies